What is, and who owns the nbn™

 FTTN stands for "Fibre to the Node" and is the most common nbn™ technology.
 This will involve replacing copper cable with fibre optic cable to various nodes.
 Your premise will then connect via existing copper to the node.

 FTTP stands for "Fibre to the Premise".
 This will involve replacing copper cables with fibre optic cables directly to your home and business.

 FTTB is Fibre to the Building.
 This is like Fibre to the Premise but is used for large buildings with multiple dwellings or offices.
 Fibre will be run to the communications room and then may use the existing technology to connect to each dwelling.
 There may be a node in the buildings communication room.

 Fixed Wireless will involve using a specially engineered tower connected by fibre to deliver coverage in a similar way to the 4G Mobile network.
 A fixed antenna on your roof receives a wireless signal from your local nbn™ Wireless tower.

-A phone is not required.
+A phone is not required for an nbn™ connection.
 If you require a house phone, we offer a VoIP service at $10 a month, with unlimited calls to national, local and mobile calls.

-If your current modem/router is VDSL enabled it will support the nbn™, to find out whether it is compatible you should contact the manufacturer.
-PDK has selected our modem/router range specifically targeted to maximise your nbn™ experience.
+If your current modem/router is VDSL enabled it will support the nbn™, to find out whether it is compatible you should check the manufacturers website.
+Kinetix can provide a modem/router specifically targeted to maximise your nbn™ experience.